nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 **Cardinality Explosion**:

 **Cardinality** refers to the number of unique combinations of label values (or dimensions) associated with a particular metric.
-Each unique combination creates a new "time series" that must be stored and tracked over time.
+Each unique combination creates a time series that must be stored and tracked over time.

 Consider a metric that tracks the latency of API requests.
 It might have the following labels (dimensions):
 - `endpoint`: The specific API endpoint being accessed (e.g., `/users`, `/orders`).